Get ready for a simple wh question visual trick for a fun splash of color in your therapy sessions!

-So many of the kids I’ve worked with have difficulty with wh-questions in some form.
-This semester, at my grad clinic, I’m working with an AAC client on answering comprehension questions about books.
+So many of the kids I’ve worked with have difficulty with wh questions in some form.
+I remember working with an AAC client in my grad school clinic.
+We were answering comprehension questions about books.
 It was difficult for her to understand the different wh-questions and how she should answer them.
-For example, when I say, “who”, you know to answer with a person.
-And when I say, “how”, you know you need to describe a process or tell me the steps.
+For example, when I say, “who,” you know to answer with a person.
+And when I say, “how,” you know you need to describe a process or tell me the steps.
+I needed a simple wh question visual to help her remember the difference between all of the questions.

-Then, I ran over to my nearest Walmart and summoned my criminal side and took about 100 different colored paint chips!
+I ran over to my nearest home improvement store and summoned my criminal side and took about 100 different colored paint chips!
 Muahahaha.
 I love stockpiling these and using them for all sorts of visuals and crafts!

 The front looks like this…